janelia-cellmap/heinrich-2021a/README.md

 - [Segmentation and analysis](https://github.com/janelia-cosem/cosem-segmentation-analysis): code and scripts used to segment predictions and analyze results; a list of all refinements used to get the final segmentations can be found [here](https://github.com/janelia-cosem/refinements)
 - [Watershed and agglomeration](https://github.com/janelia-cosem/organelle-watershed-agglomeration): scripts used to perform watershed segmentation and agglomeration on select organelles
 - [CLEM](https://github.com/janelia-cosem/cosem-lm-em-registration): scripts and tools used to co-register light and electron microscopic images.
+- [Microtubule Refinement](https://github.com/nilsec/cosem_experiments): scripts and package used for microtubule refinement.